Evgeny Lebedev: Peerage

-In July 2020, he was nominated for a life peerage by prime minister Johnson in the 2020 Political Honours.
-Lebedev has sat in the House of Lords as a crossbench life peer since 19 November 2020 with the title Baron Lebedev, of Hampton in the London Borough of Richmond upon Thames and of Siberia in the Russian Federation.
-Lebedev was supported at his House of Lords introduction ceremony by Lord Clarke of Nottingham and Lord Bird.
-He made his maiden speech during the Queen's speech debate on 12 May 2021.The Sunday Times reported that security services were uneasy over Lebedev from 2013 and Lebedev's father was a KGB agent.
+In July 2020, Lebedev was nominated for a life peerage by Boris Johnson in the 2020 Political Honours.
+On 19 November 2020, he was created Baron Lebedev, of Hampton in the London Borough of Richmond upon Thames and of Siberia in the Russian Federation.
+He was introduced to the House of Lords on 17 December, supported by Lord Bird and Lord Clarke of Nottingham.
+Lebedev sits in the Lords as a crossbencher, and made his maiden speech on 12 May 2021 during the debate on the Queen's Speech after the 2021 State Opening of Parliament.

+The Sunday Times reported that security services were uneasy over Lebedev from 2013 and Lebedev's father was a KGB agent.
 SNP leader Ian Blackford wanted Lebedev's parliamentary pass revoked due to these concerns.
-House of Lords speaker Lord McFall said the procedure for vetting new peers should be tightened up.
-The Guardian wrote, "Johnson has been accused of brushing off security concerns about Lebedev, with whom he has a close relationship, attending parties at his Italian castle, including when he was foreign secretary."
+Lord McFall of Alcluith, the Lord Speaker, said the procedure for vetting new peers should be tightened up.
 Lebedev has stated that he is not a security risk and is "proud to be a British citizen and consider Britain my home".
-He said his father "spent his time campaigning against corruption and illegal financial dealings" and his family "has a record of standing up for press freedom" in Russia.The Guardian described Lebedev as "a surprise name among the 36 life peerage nominations which have led to accusations of 'cronyism' against the prime minister".
-Mark Galeotti wrote that the move indicated Johnson's eagerness "to show contempt for Britain's intelligence agencies."
-Dominic Cummings said that Boris Johnson was warned of security concerns.
-The New York Times wrote in 2022, "nobody is a better example of the cosy ties between Russians and the [British] establishment than Mr Lebedev."
+He said his father "spent his time campaigning against corruption and illegal financial dealings" and his family "has a record of standing up for press freedom" in Russia.

-As of March 2022, Lebedev had spoken only once in the Lords.
-After this was reported, he asked two parliamentary questions.

-The Labour Party tabled a House of Commons motion that would force the government to reveal security advice given to prime minister Johnson about the peerage.
-A number of Conservative MPs supported the motion, which on 29 March 2022 succeeded, requiring the documents to be made available to MPs by 28 April that year.
-However, the deadline was missed and the Cabinet Office Minister Michael Ellis confirmed that more time was needed to consider what information could be divulged.
+Allegations of cronyism were made against the appointment, which was described as a 'surprise', and indicative of close ties between the British establishment and prominent Russians.
+In March 2022, the Labour Party tabled a motion in the House of Commons that would force the government to reveal security advice given to Johnson about Lebedev's peerage.
+The motion was supported by a number of Conservative MPs, and it passed on 29 March, requiring the documents to be made available to MPs by 28 April 2022.
+However, the deadline was missed and the Cabinet Office minister Michael Ellis confirmed that more time was needed to consider what information could be divulged.
 A few weeks later the government informed the House of Commons that, in order to "protect national security", the detailed security advice would not be released.
+Lebedev expressed disappointment about the decision not to release the advice, and called for the full document to be provided to the House.

+In November 2023, Lebedev gave a speech in the House of Lords warning against the erosion of free speech.
+Arguing that he would even defend the right of Jeremy Corbyn to praise Hamas, the peer added that he had read "industrial quantities of falsehoods about myself".
+As of January 2024, Lebedev has only attended the House of Lords twice, and is one of its least active members.